minneapolis-edu/python-docs-samples/appengine/flexible/hello_world_django/README.md

     $ django-admin startproject project_name
     $ python manage.py startapp helloworld

-Then, we added a simple view in `hellworld.views`, added the app to `project_name.settings.INSTALLED_APPS`, and finally added a URL rule to `project_name.urls`.
+Then, we added a simple view in `helloworld.views`, added the app to `project_name.settings.INSTALLED_APPS`, and finally added a URL rule to `project_name.urls`.